-Two ZFS file systems, bonwick and billm, are created in "Creating ZFS File Systems" on page 27.
+Two ZFS file systems, bonwick and billm, are created in "How to Create ZFS File Systems" on page 33.

 For more information on managing file systems, see Chapter 5.

 2 Group similar file systems.

 ZFS allows file systems to be organized into hierarchies so that similar file systems can be grouped.
 This model provides a central point of administration for controlling properties and administering file systems.
 Similar file systems should be created under a common name.